Table of Contents

 • Result:

 FAILED (with a positive twist).
-Users took nearly twice as long as hypothesized to turn off the AI.
+Users took nearly twice as long as hypothesized to turn off the AI because they wanted to show that they weren't abusing the manual override feature.

 Post-Launch Iteration: The "Survivorship Bias" Problem